AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/ObjectWithBaseClass/IsInherited.md

 ObjectWithBaseClass.IsInherited Method
 ======================================
-AutomationML 2.1 APIDetermines, if the specified element is an inherited element.
+Determines, if the specified element is an inherited element.
 To be an inherited element, it has to be an AttributeType, ExternalInterfaceType or InternalElementType element.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)